How a short story became a four book fantasy adventure series

 The Chronicles of Midway began life over twenty years ago as a short story I wrote for my children.
 It existed in its original form for over a decade but was always floating in and out of my thoughts prompting the question: What happened next?
-As someone who had no patience writing novels, apart from not being able to find the time through running a business, I couldn’t give an answer.
+As someone who didn't have the patience to write a novel, as well not being able to find the time through running a business, I could give no answer.

 I didn’t even know if a second chapter would complete the story, it didn’t, neither did a third or fourth.
-It took me over twenty chapters to finish the tale, but when I looked at how it ended, I realised the first, original short story that had started the whole thing off, didn’t fit.
-I had to completely re-write the first chapter.
+It took me over twenty chapters to finish the tale, but when I looked at how it ended, I realised the first chapter, the original short story that had started the whole thing off, didn’t fit.
+I had to completely re-write the opening of the book.

 Despite knowing Carnival of the Otherworld would be the final book, I still didn’t know what the outcome would be for Nicholas and Melandra.
 Would one of them become Custodian of the Council, if so, which one?
-I already had a problem with the boy without a name, although he was always the brother who the twins never thought existed.
-I can’t really recall at which point I discovered it was he who would become Custodian, but when that realisation dawned on me, I also realised who Nick and Mel were going.
+I also had a big problem with the boy without a name, although I always knew where he fitted in to everything.
+When I did finally realise what would happen to him, I also realised where Nick and Mel were going.
 Of course, I’m being a bit vague here as I want to avoid spoilers.

 The final revelation for me was the fate of Dora.
-I had no idea who she was going to be or how I’d provide a satisfactory resolution for her.
+I had no idea how I’d provide a satisfactory resolution for her.
 I felt sorry for her, I’d caused her so much turmoil and pain in her life, I felt as if she was demanding to know from me how I would solve her problems.
 I wanted to give her an answer more than anything.
-When the answer came to me, I was genuinely pleased for her that she found a place where she could fit in and be accepted.
+When the answer came to me, I was genuinely pleased that I could give her an explanation that I hoped would satisfy her.

-Although the original short story was replaced at the very beginning of book one, I saved it for the very end of book four.
-In terms of the chronology, the action did take place before The Storyteller’s Book, but it was only revealed near the end of Carnival of the Otherworld.
+Although the original short story was removed from the very beginning of book one, I saved it for the very end of book four.
+In terms of the chronology, the action did happen before The Storyteller’s Book, but it was only revealed near the end of Carnival of the Otherworld.
 I think it was necessary not knowing who the boy was until then.

 So that, briefly, is how The Chronicles of Midway came into existence.
 It was an absolute pleasure to write, I enjoyed not knowing what was going to happen next, so it was almost as a reader that I discovered the characters and got to know them.
 Now that it’s over, it feels sad that they will no longer be occupying my every thought as they struggled with the tasks before them.
-They have left this universe for good and will never come back ... but, as I have no control over them, they are living beings with minds of their own, so I suppose maybe one day they may choose to return to see how we’re getting on.
+They have left this universe probably for good, but, as I have no control over them, they are living beings with minds of their own, so you never can tell if maybe one day they will return to see how we’re getting on.

 Copyright © 2014 Kevin Fleming